ABOUT US

 125 Years!

-Next year, we'll celebrate 125 years of Bag Balm.
+In 2024, we celebrated 125 years of Bag Balm.
 After all this time, we're still made in Lyndonville, Vermont using simple, time-tested ingredients.
 Thanks for your support, and here's to the next 125!

 BORN IN VERMONT’s RUGGED NORTHEAST KINGDOM